stolostron/multicloud-operators-subscription/docs/patching_subscription_image.md

-# Patching ACM hub and managed clusters with the latest subscription docker images
+# Patching ACM hub and managed clusters with another subscription docker images

 In open-cluster-management namespace on ACM hub cluster, edit the advanced-cluster-management.v2.1.0 csv. (or 2.1.1 CSV)